f4exb/sdrangel/Readme.md

 Other ideas:

-  - Possibility to connect channels for example Rx to Tx or single Rx channel to dual Rx channel supporting MI(MO) features like 360 degree polarization detection.
-Introduce the notion of ports of the same physical device.
-  - Specialize plugins into channel and sample source plugins since both have almost complete different requirements and only little in common
-  - 32 bit samples for the Channel Analyzer
   - Enhance presets management (Edit, Move, Import/Export from/to human readable format like JSON).
-  - Headless mode based on a saved configuration in above human readable form
   - Allow arbitrary sample rate for channelizers and demodulators (not multiple of 48 kHz).
 Prerequisite for polyphase channelizer
   - Implement polyphase channelizer
   - Level calibration